 Start by scrubbing the cracked area to get rid of any filth.
-Then grab your sealant and give it a good shake to completely mix the components.
-Then, open the nozzle, lay it on the crack, and gently squeeze the bottle/tube until it is completely filled.
+Then grab your sealant and give it a good shake to thoroughly mix the components.
+Then, open the nozzle, lay it on the crack, and gently squeeze the bottle/tube until it is filled.
 Now you can let the caulk dry.

 Can you remove caulk from the surface after it has dried?